mark-watson/Clojure-AI-Book/manuscript/kgn.md

 The main function in lines 23-38 was useful for debugging the SPARQL query and code and I left it in the example so you can run and test this file in isolation.

-The last utility function we need is defined in the source file **relationships.clj** that uses a SPARQL query template file.
+The last utility function we need is defined in the source file **relationships.clj** that uses another SPARQL query template file.
 This SPARQL template file **relationships.sparql** contains:

 {lang="sparql",linenos=on}
 ~~~~~~~~